Code-Institute-Submissions/Chilli-Growers/README.md

 ## Images not fitting within their respective containers.

-Images in the gallery section would not fill the container they were in, this was resolived by using the CSS: object-fit: contain.
+Images in the gallery section would not fill the container they were in, this was resolived by using the CSS rule: object-fit: contain.

 ## Fonts not scaling down on smaller screens.